tonydosreis/DecisionTrees/README.md

 - Supports determinstic relations only

 To do:
-- Support binary splitting using less than and greather than comparisons
+- Support binary splitting using less than and greater than comparisons
 - Support non-deterministic relations (easy to implement, deal with situations where attr_list is empty but entropy is not zero)
 - Support continuous inputs
 - Support regression